-For which one, I suggest you look at one of these two well-respected password managers:
+For which one, I suggest you look at one of these well-respected password managers:

-- LastPass, which has free version and a couple of paid versions; see https://www.lastpass.com/
+LastPass, which has (an unusable) free version and a couple of paid versions; see https://www.lastpass.com/

 - 1Password, which has a couple of paid versions; see https://1password.com/

-- And if you are a business, look instead at these business tiers, which provide manageability of the individual accounts in the business:
+- Look at these business tiers, which provide manageability of the individual accounts in the business:

 - Don't mix personal userid/passwords in the same password manager account as business ones: use two separate accounts.
 Both the suggested password managers allow you to access both sets of userids/passwords all the time.

-- You'll need to create a strong and memorable "master password" to unlock your password manager.
+- 2. Create an account.
+You'll need to create a strong and memorable "master password" to unlock your password manager.

-- It's much easier if you set up your password manager account using your computer and their web page (instead of starting with a mobile client).
-After you get it working, download and install the password manager's apps and browser extensions on all your computers, tablets, and phones, and log into these apps (using your master password) so they are all syncing to the password manager's online service.
+- 3. Download and install the password manager's apps and browser extensions on all your computers, tablets, and phones, and log into these apps (using your master password) so they are all syncing to the password manager's online service.

 - Once a login (userid and password) is stored for an account, use the account's password change feature to set a new password; your password manager will general a long random string for you (choose 20+ characters) and will then record it.